-On June 6, 2011, video game streaming website Twitch launched as a spin-off of livestreaming site Justin.tv.
-In the nearly seven years since, Twitch has become the go-to place for streaming, even surpassing its former corporate owner.
+On June 6, 2011, the video game streaming website Twitch launched as a spin-off of the live streaming site Justin.tv.
+Over 10 years later, Twitch has become the go-to place for streaming, even surpassing its former corporate owner.

-The emotes have changed how people talk to each other on the site.
+The emotes have changed how people talk to each other both on and off the site.
 They can change the meaning of a message or they can be the entire message in many cases.

-The images have unique stories about how they came to be, why they’re used so much, and what they’re used for.
-Many Twitch newcomers probably don’t know much about ResidentSleeper and its origin or who the man behind Kappa is.
+Almost all the images have unique stories about how they came to be, why they’re used so much, and what they’re used for.
+Many Twitch newcomers may get lost in the world of emotes that are nothing like emojis.
 That’s where we come in with our list of the most popular emotes and their meanings.

-Kappa is a grayscale photo of Josh DeSeno, a former Justin.tv employee.
+Kappa is a gray-scale photo of Josh DeSeno, a former Justin.tv employee.
 DeSeno had been working on the original chat client for Justin.tv when Kappa was added as an emote.
-This was not uncommon at the time as several Justin.tv employees had added various photos of their facial expressions—but DeSeno’s photo was much more popular than his peers’.
-He became the face of Twitch.
+This was not uncommon at the time as several Justin.tv employees added various photos of their facial expressions.
+But DeSeno’s photo was much more popular than his peers’—he became the face of Twitch.

 Popular variety streamer Kreyg was approached by Justin.tv staff in 2011 about having a global chat emote on the site.
 Originally, according to Kreyg, he declined the offer.
 But months later, the term “Kreygasm” was coined in his stream, prompting him to make an emote befitting of the name.